CasselKim/muhan_maesuV2/README.md

 4. Download requirements
 5. Run `python3 muhan.py`
 6. If you want to execute in one time, use `python3 muhan.py -p order.json`
-7. If you execute on aws, use `nohup python3 -u muhan.py -p order.json > /dev/null 2>&1 &` .
+7. If you execute on aws, use `nohup python3 muhan.py -p order.json > /dev/null 2>&1 &` .
 Then the process will run on background.
 8. In this case, you can check and shut down using `ps -ef | grep .py` and `sudo kill -9 codes(ex : 1118, 1781..)`

 ## Update